sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

 Probability density
 ~~~~~~~~~~~~~~~~~~~

-There’s something I’ve been trying to hide throughout my discussion of
+There is something I have been trying to hide throughout my discussion of
 the normal distribution, something that some introductory textbooks omit
 completely.
 They might be right to do so.
-This “thing” that I’m hiding
+This “thing” that I am hiding
 is weird and counter-intuitive even by the admittedly distorted
 standards that apply in statistics.
-Fortunately, it’s not something that
+Fortunately, it is not something that
 you need to understand at a deep level in order to do basic statistics.
-Rather, it’s something that starts to become important later on when you
+Rather, it is something that starts to become important later on when you
 move beyond the basics.
-So, if it doesn’t make complete sense, don’t
+So, if it does not make complete sense, do not
 worry too much, but try to make sure that you follow the gist of it.

-Throughout my discussion of the normal distribution there’s been one or
+Throughout my discussion of the normal distribution there is been one or
-two things that don’t quite make sense.
+two things that do not quite make sense.
 Perhaps you noticed that the
 *y*-axis in these figures is labelled “Probability Density” rather
 than “Density”.
 Maybe you noticed that I used *p*\ (X) instead of
 *P*\ (X) when giving the formula for the normal distribution.

-As it turns out, what is presented here isn’t actually a probability,
+As it turns out, what is presented here is not actually a probability,
-it’s something else.
+it is something else.
 To understand what that something is you have to
 spend a little time thinking about what it really *means* to say that
 *X* is a continuous variable |continuous|.
-Let’s say we’re talking about
+Let us say we are talking about
 the temperature outside.
-The thermometer tells me it’s 23 degrees, but I
+The thermometer tells me it is 23 degrees, but I
-know that’s not really true.
-It’s not *exactly* 23 degrees.
-Maybe it’s
+know that is not really true.
+It is not *exactly* 23 degrees.
+Maybe it is
 \23.1 degrees, I think to myself.
-But I know that that’s not really true
+But I know that that is not really true
 either because it might actually be 23.09 degrees.
 But I know that…
 well, you get the idea.
 The tricky thing with genuinely continuous
 quantities is that you never really know exactly what they are.

 Now think about what this implies when we talk about probabilities.
 Suppose that tomorrow’s maximum temperature is sampled from a normal
 distribution with mean 23 and standard deviation 1.
-What’s the
+What is the
 probability that the temperature will be *exactly* 23 degrees?
 The
 answer is “zero”, or possibly “a number so close to zero that it might
 as well be zero”.
 Why is this?
-It’s like trying to throw a dart at an
+It is like trying to throw a dart at an
 infinitely small dart board.
-No matter how good your aim, you’ll never
+No matter how good your aim, you will never
 hit it.
-In real life you’ll never get a value of exactly 23.
-It’ll
+In real life you will never get a value of exactly 23.
+It will
 always be something like 23.1 or 22.99998 or suchlike.
 In other words,
-it’s completely meaningless to talk about the probability that the
+it is completely meaningless to talk about the probability that the
 temperature is exactly 23 degrees.
 However, in everyday language if I
 told you that it was 23 degrees outside and it turned out to be 22.9998
-degrees you probably wouldn’t call me a liar.
+degrees you probably would not call me a liar.
 Because in everyday
 language “23 degrees” usually means something like “somewhere between
 \22.5 and 23.5 degrees”.
-And while it doesn’t feel very meaningful to ask
+And while it does not feel very meaningful to ask
 about the probability that the temperature is exactly 23 degrees, it
 does seem sensible to ask about the probability that the temperature
 lies between 22.5 and 23.5, or between 20 and 30, or any other range of
 temperatures.

-The point of this discussion is to make clear that when we’re talking
+The point of this discussion is to make clear that when we are talking
-about continuous distributions it’s not meaningful to talk about the
+about continuous distributions it is not meaningful to talk about the
 probability of a specific value.
 However, what we *can* talk about is
 the probability that the value lies within a particular range of values.
 To find out the probability associated with a particular range what you
 need to do is calculate the “area under the curve”.
-We’ve seen this
+We have seen this
 concept already, in :numref:`fig-normAreaSD` the shaded areas shown depict
 genuine probabilities (e.g., in the left panel of :numref:`fig-normAreaSD`
 it shows the probability of observing a value that falls within 1 standard
 deviation of the mean).

 Okay, so that explains part of the story.
-I’ve explained a little bit
+I have explained a little bit
 about how continuous probability distributions should be interpreted
 (i.e., area under the curve is the key thing).
 But what does the formula
 for *p*\ (x) that I described earlier actually mean?
 Obviously,
-p*\ (x) doesn’t describe a probability, but what is it?
+p*\ (x) does not describe a probability, but what is it?
 The name
 for this quantity *p*\ (x) is a **probability density**, and in
-terms of the plots we’ve been drawing it corresponds to the *height* of
+terms of the plots we have been drawing it corresponds to the *height* of
 the curve.
-The densities themselves aren’t meaningful in and of
+The densities themselves are not meaningful in and of
-themselves, but they’re “rigged” to ensure that the *area* under the
+themselves, but they are “rigged” to ensure that the *area* under the
 curve is always interpretable as genuine probabilities.
 To be honest,
-that’s about as much as you really need to know for now.\ [#]_
+that is about as much as you really need to know for now.\ [#]_

 ------

 .. [#]
    In practice, the normal distribution is so handy that people tend to
-   use it even when the variable isn’t actually continuous.
+   use it even when the variable is not actually continuous.
 As long as
    there are enough categories (e.g., Likert scale responses to a
-   questionnaire), it’s pretty standard practice to use the normal
+   questionnaire), it is pretty standard practice to use the normal
    distribution as an approximation.
 This works out much better in
-   practice than you’d think.
+   practice than you would think.

 .. [#]
-   For those readers who know a little calculus, I’ll give a slightly
+   For those readers who know a little calculus, I will give a slightly
    more precise explanation.
 In the same way that probabilities are
    non-negative numbers that must sum to 1, probability densities are
    non-negative numbers that must integrate to 1 (where the integral is
    taken across all possible values of *X*).
 To calculate the
    probability that *X* falls between *a* and *b* we
    calculate the definite integral of the density function over the
    corresponding range, :math:`\int_a^b p(x) \ dx`.
-If you don’t
+If you do not
-   remember or never learned calculus, don’t worry about this.
-It’s not
+   remember or never learned calculus, do not worry about this.
+It is not
    needed for this book.

 .. ----------------------------------------------------------------------------